magento/merchdocs/src/tax/tax-settings-general.md

 1. Set **Enable FPT** to either to `Yes` or `No`, according to your requirements.

-1. If FTP is enabled, specify FTP display options:
+1. If FPT is enabled, specify FPT display options:

    - **Display Prices in Product Lists**
    - **Display Price On Product view Page**